 “Through this degree, I now have an arsenal of knowledge, as do my fellow students, and tools at our disposal.
 I now have the skills not to worry if Plan A doesn’t work out because we’ve 25 other letters in our MSPPM arsenal alphabet.
 And thanks to the incredible lecturers at Carnegie Mellon University in Australia, we all have the potential to be real world leaders,“ said Kristin Carson, a senior medical research scientist at the Queen Elizabeth Hospital.

 The final student speaker was Teck Jan Low.
 Before coming to CMU-A, Teck Jan completed a masters degree in mechanical engineering at Imperial College London.

 “Between work, classes, coursework, projects, socialising and the other demands of life, I sometimes felt overwhelmed and discouraged.
 But it was then that I realised how important the people around me were.
 Whether it was encouragement from my family, working hard and partying hard with friends, or the sage advice from staff and faculty, I have come to appreciate more and more that life is not just about money and fame – it’s about the people around us.”

 Head of Carnegie Mellon University in Australia and Distinguished Service Professor of Public Policy Professor Emil Bolongaita concluded the ceremony with the commencement charge to the graduates.
 He sent the students forth to be intelligent men and women for action in the face of challenges and opportunities that come with the Fourth Industrial Revolution.

-Since opening in 2006, Carnegie Mellon University in Australia has now graduated more than 450 students in information technology and public policy and management.
+Since opening in 2006, Carnegie Mellon University in Australia has now graduated over 400 students in information technology and public policy and management.